 Today, allergies are on the rise with numbers indicating that 1 in 13 children (about two in every school classroom) are afflicted with life threatening food allergies.
 As you sit here reading this, you may not have food allergies but probably know someone who does.
 Life has significantly changed for my family since my daughter’s diagnosis over five years ago.
 Our journey has taught us that she is contact allergic to many of her allergens which has also forced our family to adapt and bend to her needs.

-But as a mother who had to learn how to keep my daughter safe, I carry an immense amount of guilt with me today.
-You see, I have lived the majority of my life with a sense of ease that I was unaware of even possessing before food allergies entered my world.
+But as a mother who had to learn how to keep my daughter safe, I often feel guilty.
+I’ve lived the majority of my life with a sense of ease that I was unaware of even possessing before food allergies entered my world.
 Basic things I took for granted; eating out, traveling, attending school safely, going to parties, purchasing foods without reading labels, purchasing beauty products, meeting a friend at a cafe for tea.
 The list goes on..

 What do I do with this guilt?
 I’m not sure I have an answer right now.
 I’m trying my best to remember to take care of myself; exercise, breathe, sleep, cook and focus on the happy moments with my family because there are many.

-When I meet someone new and the subject of my daughter’s allergies comes up, I see the look of pity, fear and sadness on their face.
-But I don’t want any of those feelings to define my daughter’s life.
+When I meet someone new and the subject of my daughter’s allergies comes up, sometimes I see the look of sadness on their face.
+But I don’t want food allergies to define my daughter’s life.
 Yes, managing food allergies take up a great deal of our mental space and energy.
 There is a lot of anxiety and sometimes fear.
-But with any health condition, it forces you to see things more clearly and value life.
+But with any health condition, it allows you to see things more clearly and value the little things.

 The other day, we were having dinner when Aleena announced that she wanted to start a nut-free bakery.
 It dawned on me that she has no recollection of ever visiting a bakery!
 So maybe we cannot visit a bakery anytime soon but in the meantime our kitchen has become a test kitchen where we can safely experiment.